elunna/recipes/soups/sweet potato soup.md

 You could add any pre-cooked meat to this soup and make it a complete meal—try grilled chicken, sausage, ground beef, or scallops.
-Or, serve alongside our Stuffed Peppers (page 222), Thai Cucumber Cups (page 234), or Mexican Tuna Boats (page 238).
+Or, serve alongside our Stuffed Peppers (page 222), Thai Cucumber cup (page 234), or Mexican Tuna Boats (page 238).

 ### FRESH GINGER